bkirsh99/GNMINFRMTCS/A6/Assignment6.md

 \#ANSWER: Yes, regions that have very low counts across all the libraries should be removed prior to downstream analysis.
-From a biological perspective, a region must be accessible at some minimal level to constitute biologically relevant open chromatin, such as transcription factor binding sites or DNA methylation sites.
-From a statistical point of view, regions with consistently low counts cannot be accurately or reliably identified as significantly differentially accessible due to the lack of statistical evidence.
-However, I would recommend filtering on a count-per-million (CPM) basis rather than absolute counts, as to avoid favoring regions that are accessible in larger libraries over those in smaller libraries.
+From a biological perspective, this is because a region must be accessible at some minimal level to comprise biologically relevant open chromatin, such as transcription factor binding sites or DNA methylation sites.
+From a statistical point of view, regions with consistently low counts cannot be reliably identified as significantly differentially accessible because they lacks enough statistical evidence against the null hypothesis to obtain sufficiently low p-values.
+Lastly, some statistical approximations, as well as modelling and hypothesis testing, fail at low counts.
+However, I would suggest filtering on a count-per-million (CPM) basis rather than absolute counts, as to avoid favoring regions that are accessible in larger libraries over those in smaller libraries.

 *At this point there are many other follow ups you can and would do for a real differential analysis, but we leave these as optional exercises.